cakerawala/.github/profile/README.md

 ![cakerawala-div.jpg](https://i.postimg.cc/6psvf6pp/cakerawala-div.jpg)

 At Cakerawala, we're all about pushing the boundaries of what's possible through software development.
 Our goal is to leverage cutting-edge technology to solve complex, real-world issues.
 We're united by our shared appreciation for the power of science and tech to make a positive impact.

-If you're interested in joining our community, just drop a line to the admin.
-We'll be happy to consider your application.
+## Be a part of the universe

+To become a part of Cakerawala, you can submit a pull request to our proofs-of-concept repository.
+We welcome Proof of Concept (POC) implementations in any language or framework.
+Once your pull request is approved, you'll be granted membership status, and your POC will be publicly available.

+Cakerawala is dedicated to discussing the latest advancements in technology and exploring innovative ideas in software engineering.
+We've curated a collection of exceptional ideas and software engineering techniques.
+By contributing to Cakerawala, you'll not only have the opportunity to build a strong reputation among team members but also make an impact in the real world.

 ## Contribution guidelines